-- Ensure that all members of the organization are aware of their rights and responsibilities under the Ontario Human Rights Code with respect to accommodation; - Set out in writing the organization's procedures for accommodation and the responsibilities of each of the parties to the accommodation process. - 3.
-Application of the Policy and Procedure
+- Ensure that all members of the organization are aware of their rights and responsibilities under the Ontario Human Rights Code with respect to accommodation - Set out in writing the organization's procedures for accommodation and the responsibilities of each of the parties to the accommodation process.

+3. Applying the policy and procedure

-The Policy and Procedure should set out the scope of its application.
+The policy and procedure should set out the scope of its application.

-Accommodation should be provided, not only to existing employees, tenants or clients, but also to applicants for housing, employment or services.
-For example, employment applicants may require accommodation during the interview or screening process.
-Procedures should be developed to inform applicants of their right to accommodation for needs related to Code grounds, and to assure applicants that accommodation requests will not negatively impact the evaluation process.
-Similarly, in a service setting, accommodation policies and procedures should be prominently posted in a place that customers have regular access to, so that clients are aware of and able to make use of the Policy and Procedure.
+Accommodation should be provided to existing employees, tenants or clients.
+It should also be provided to people applying for housing, employment or services.
+For example, job-seekers may need accommodation during the interview or screening process.
+Develop procedures to inform applicants of their right to accommodation for needs related to Code grounds, and to assure them that accommodation requests will not negatively affect the evaluation process.
+Similarly, in a service setting, prominently post accommodation policies and procedures in a place that customers have regular access to, so that clients are aware of and able to make use of the policy and procedure.

-This Policy and Procedure applies to all employees, including full-time, part-time, temporary, casual and contract staff, as well as those who work to gain experience or for benefits, such as volunteers, co-op students, interns and apprentices.
-It also applies to individuals who are applying for employment with the organization.
+This policy and procedure applies to all employees, including full-time. part-time, temporary, casual and contract staff, as well as people who work to gain experience or for benefits, such as volunteers, co-op students, interns and apprentices.
+It also applies to people who are applying for employment with the organization.